 Bart joined the board on 22 July 2014.
 He is the Chairman of the Audit and Risk Management Committee and a member of the People, Remuneration and Culture Committee.
-Bart is the Chairman of Infomedia Ltd, Invocare Ltd and BAI Communications.
-He is also a non-Executive director of the Children's Cancer Institute Australia.
+Bart is the Chairman of Informedia Ltd (ASX: IFM) and BAI Communications.
+He was previously Charman of Invocare Ltd and a Director of Salmat Ltd and the Children's Cancer Institute Australia.
 Bart's executive career included 20 years' experience in the management consulting industry with Bain & Co, AT Kearney and Deloitte Consulting.
 He enjoyed 13 years as a leader in the IT and telecommunications industries with Asurion, with Computer Power Group and as the Australia and Asia Pacific leader of Lucent Technologies.
 He holds a Bachelor of Commerce (Hons) Degree, is a Fellow of Chartered Accountants Australia and New Zealand, and a Fellow of the Australian Institute of Company Directors.